orgmycology/astropy_report/sections/2_community_participation.md

 When asked if respondents contribute to other software that is dependent upon Astropy, 55% of respondents reported having done so in the past year, with a further 6% having done so more than a year ago.
 Leaving 39% of respondents who had not.

-When asked about contributing to or maintaining affilitated packages, 24% had done so, 19% in the past year, and 5% more than a year ago.
+When asked about contributing to or maintaining affiliated packages, 24% had done so, 19% in the past year, and 5% more than a year ago.
 Most respondents, 76% report they have never done so.

 ### Documentation and Educational Modules